shreeshg01/Yoga_Pose_Estimation_and_Prediction/readme.txt

 to run the project code, open the code folder in any IDE supporting Python and execute the Tiku.py file.
+TODO